envato/build-failed-notify-slack-buildkite-plugin/README.md

 ### `channel` (Required, string)

 Including the hash, a channel in slack.

+> [!NOTE]
+> The slack channel must be configured to receive notifications with the [Buildkite Builds](https://envato.slack.com/marketplace/AN19RS48G-buildkite-builds) Slack app.
+Ask IT for help enabling the integration.

 ## Developing